Getting your child school-ready

 Encourage exploration and play

-- Providing opportunities for your child to play outdoors and in natural environments
+- playing outdoors and in natural environments

-- Introducing new words or perspectives that relate to their play
+- introducing new words or perspectives that relate to their play.

 Establish familiarity with the concept of school